thomastay/personal-blog/content/decompressing_gzip_2.md

 1. Notice how by the end, gzip has completely compressed out all the space characters.
 1. The compression starts out fairly poor, and gradually gets better.
 This is true of all LZ77 based encodings.
     1. Despite this fact, as the length of the string approaches infinity, LZ77 becomes an optimal encoding.
 1. We achieved 74% compression, ignoring the gzip headers and checksums.
-Here's a breakdown:
+Here's a breakdown by bytes:

 - Uncompressed: 74
 - DEFLATE data: 55 (74%)
-- Compressed data: 26.25 (35%)
+- Compressed data: 30.125
 - Block header: 2.125
 - RLE table: 6
 - LenLit table: 13.125